 Notes

-• For extra big, crunchy clusters: Press the granola firmly into the pan before baking and don’t stir it.
+• For extra crunchy clusters: Press the granola firmly into the pan before baking and don’t stir it.
 Once it’s out of the oven, let it fully cool in the pan.
 Then, break it apart with your hands.
 Et voila!
 That’s how you get those big, crunchy clusters.

 • Use a runny almond butter: Opt for an all-natural, runny almond butter.
 If your almond butter is thick, microwave it for 15–20 seconds to loosen it up; this helps to evenly coat the oats.